bitsgalore/bitsgalore.github.io/_posts/2024/2024-10-23-jpeg-quality-estimation-experiments-with-a-modified-imagemagick-heuristic.md

 ## Let me know your feedback!

 For all of the reasons mentioned above, any feedback on the modified ImageMagick heuristic would be highly appreciated!
 I've created a [Github repo](https://github.com/KBNLresearch/jpeg-quality-demo) with all the scripts and data I used for my analyses.
-Hopefully this will encourage others to have another look at this, or even comeb up with something better!
+Hopefully this will encourage others to have another look at this, or even come up with something better!

 ## Acknowledgment